minibolt-guide/minibolt/guide/lightning/lightning-client.md

   WantedBy=multi-user.target
   ```

-* Enable the service
+* Enable autoboot

   ```sh
   $ sudo systemctl enable lnd
   ```

 * Now, the daemon information is no longer displayed on the command line but is written into the system journal.
   You can check on it using the following command.
+You can exit monitoring at any time with `Ctrl-C`

   ```sh
   $ sudo journalctl -f -u lnd